wentungwen/language_app/README.md

 ### Frontend Setup and Configuration

-1. Create a `.env` file in the `frontend` directory and configure the `VUE_API_BASE_URL` variable.
+1. Create a `.env` file in the `frontend` directory and configure the `VUE_APP_API_BASE_URL` variable.
 For local development, you can set it to `http://localhost:5000` to match the backend server URL.

 2. Install the necessary Node modules by running the following command within the `frontend` directory: npm install